How to Make Origami Fish: Easy Step-By-Step Instructions

 16. Now you can push the mouth area in a bit and draw an eye.
 For a playful fish, feel free to add on eyelashes.
 If you want, you can draw a mouth as well.
 You can make a smiling mouth, puckered lips, or anything else to give your fish a personality.

 Remember that origami can take practice.
-Make another one and it will be better than the first one!
+Make another one and it will be better than the first!
 For more tutorials and also video instructions, look at Paper Kawaii on YouTube.
-If you are stuck on a particular step, watching a video of the fold in action can be quite helpful.
+If you're stuck on a particular step, watching a video of the fold in action can be quite helpful.